XH-DP3/Simple-Music-Player/README.md

 - Generate game for your favorite music

 A music rhythm game that provides several built-in music with different levels of difficulty.
 It also allows you to upload your downloaded music from your music library and generate games for your music!
 Each your key pressed is evaluated with feedback: "Perfect", "Good", and "Missed", which you will either earn or lose points.

+## User Stories

+- As a user, I want to be able to upload an arbitrary number of songs to my favorite list
+- As a user, I want to be able to mark a song as my favorite
+- As a user, I want to be able to see my favorite list of songs
+- As a user, I want to be able to view my level grade